-José Mirza completed his Legal Practice Course (LPC) at The University of Law (ULaw) in 2014 and has recently completed his training contract at eBay, advancing on to become a Commercial Lawyer for the giant online company.
+José Mirza completed his Legal Practice Course (LPC) at The University of Law (ULaw) in 2014 and has completed his training contract at eBay, advancing on to become a Commercial Lawyer for the giant online company.
 We wanted to find out what life is like for an in-house legal professional in the fast-growth e-commerce and online industries.
 Here José talks about his swift progress through eBay and how his time at ULaw helped set him up for success in finding his ideal job.

 I work as legal counsel in eBay’s Commercial, Compliance and Product team.
 The team has a very broad remit, covering a number of topics.
 I find that this variety makes the role really fascinating.
 One morning you could be negotiating a commercial agreement with a partner, then you’ll be advising the business on consumer rights and assisting with the review of a new product – all before midday.